 The Central Bank (www.sedlabanki.is) is responsible for implementing monetary policy consistent with the goal of maintaining price stability.
 The activities of the Central Bank are primarily governed by Act No. 36/2001, on The Central Bank of Iceland.
-The Central Bank imposes a reserve requirement on all the commercial banks and savings banks.
-The purpose of this limitation is to ensure that credit institutions have sufficient margin on the reserve requirement account to meet fluctuations in their liquidity positions.
+The Central Bank imposes a reserve requirement on all commercial banks and savings banks.
+The purpose of this requirement is to ensure these credit institutions are able to meet fluctuations in their liquidity positions.
 Foreign exchange transactions have been subject to capital controls since the banking system collapsed in 2008.
 The Central Bank oversees surveillance of the Rules on foreign exchange.
+See "Risk Factors - Existing currency restrictions - Icelandic rules on foreign exchange".